nhedlun1/vintageElectricMoped/README.md

 <br>
 <br>
 Future plans and improvements:<br>
-- [ x ] Custom PCB with a esp32 as microcontroller, this is mainly to try to get BMS information and display it.<br>
+Done&check; Design Custom PCB with a esp32 as microcontroller, this is mainly to try to get BMS information and display it.<br>
-- [ ] More outputs for lights, and also a on/off signal relay for the motor controller. <br>
+Done&check; More outputs for lights, and also a on/off signal relay for the motor controller. <br>
-- [ ] A loud buzzer as horn mounted on the pcb.<br>
+Done&check; A loud buzzer as horn mounted on the pcb.<br>
-- [ ] Motor temperature sensor, the excisting one is not compatible with motor controller.
+&#9746; Motor temperature sensor, the excisting one is not compatible with motor controller.
 I probably will mount external one.<br>

 <br>
 <br>
 <br>
-NOTE: Almost all pictures are taken during the build and are not neccesarily the end result. :)<br>